wirouism/wirouism/README.md

 --->
 # Hello

-I go by wirou online but my name is Willow.
+I go by wirou online

 ## About Me:
-I am an Irish Student and I study 日本語, Software Developemnt and Web Development.
+I am an Irish 19 y/o and my hobbies are web dev and studying languages.

 Please visit my website featured on my profile to learn more about me!